- Assurance Services

 - TLS オプション

 Subscriber Provided Prefix

 Fastly's Subscriber Provided Prefix product allows you to have your IP spaces announced, routed, and served by Fastly infrastructure for use with production services.
 When you purchase this product, you provide your own IP address space to Fastly rather than use Fastly IP addresses.
 You can then direct traffic to your own IP addresses, which are reachable via HTTP Anycast on Fastly's infrastructure.

 We recommend this service for customers who want to control their address space by separating their network layer concerns from their content delivery concerns.
-By combining Fastly's Subscriber Provided Prefix service with origin peering and our DDoS Protection and Mitigation service, you can protect your origin servers by directing traffic through Fastly's global network.
+By combining Fastly's Subscriber Provided Prefix service with our Private Origin Peering product and our DDoS Protection and Mitigation service, you can protect your origin servers by directing traffic through Fastly's global network.

 For more information about this product, contact firstname.lastname@example.org.

 IMPORTANT: This feature is part of a limited availability release.
 For more information, see our product and feature lifecycle descriptions.

 To purchase Fastly's Subscriber Provided Prefix service you must also purchase Fastly's Enterprise Support package and our IP-to-Service Pinning Setup service.

 When you sign up for this product, you'll need to provide Fastly with an executed Letter of Authorization (LOA), on a form we provide, that grants us permission to announce your prefixes.
 The LOA includes, at a minimum, the IP blocks to announce, the registry and object identifier, as well as the administrative, technical, and abuse contacts for those prefixes.